trofi/trofi.github.io.gen/posts/297-32-bit-file-API-strikes-back.md

 };
 ```

 `stat()` has to fill all the fields.
-It does not known which ones
+It does not known which fields
-userspace is going to need.
+user space is going to need.
 The man page also tells us the overflowing
 condition:

 ```